Lago Puelo, Chubut

 Many of the town's inhabitants are native "porteños", i.e. people from Buenos Aires.

 Climate

 The climate of Lago Pueblo under the Köppen Classification system is a temperate oceanic climate (Cfb).
 Under the Trewartha climate classification system, the climate is classified as Crlk (maritime temperate, with mild summers and cool winters.
 Most precipitation is in the Austral winter months from May to August.
 Snowfall is frequent in the winter months.

+Climate data for Lago Puelo, Chubut, Argentina, -42.06 -71.60.
+Elevation: 230 metres (750 ft).